-12.5 How does DMA increase system concurrency?
+13.5 How does DMA increase system concurrency?
 How does it complicate hardware design?

-DMA increases system concurrency by allowing the CPU to perform tasks while the DMA system transfers data via the system and memory buses.
+Answer: DMA increases system concurrency by allowing the CPU to perform tasks while the DMA system transfers data via the system and memory buses.
 Hardware design is complicated because the DMA controller must be integrated into the system, and the system must allow the DMA controller to be a bus master.
-Cycle stealing may also be necessary to allow the CPU and the DMA controller to share use of the memory bus.
+Cycle stealing may also be necessary to allow the CPU and DMA controller to share use of the memory bus.

-12.6 Why is it important to scale up system-bus and device speeds as CPU speed increases?
+13.6 Why is it important to scale up system-bus and device speeds as CPU speed increases?

-Consider a system that performs 50% I/O and 50% computes.
+Answer: Consider a system which performs 50% I/O and 50% computes.
 Doubling the CPU performance on this system would increase total system performance by only 50%.
 Doubling both system aspects would increase performance by 100%.
 Generally, it is important to remove the current system bottleneck, and to increase overall system performance, rather than blindly increasing the performance of individual system components.

-12.7 Distinguish between a driver end and a stream module in a STREAMS operation.

-The driver end controls a physical device that could be involved in a STREAMS operation.
-The stream module modifies the flow of data between the stream head (the user interface) and the driver.
+13.7 Distinguish between a STREAMS driver and a STREAMS module.
+Answer: The STREAMS driver controls a physical device that could be involved in a STREAMS operation.
+The STREAMS module modifies the flow of data between the head (the user interface) and the driver.